South Jutland Artillery Regiment

 Between 1953 and 2000 various units was transferred back and forward, between Nørrerjyske Artilleriregiment and Southern Jutland Artillery Regiment.
 Including 6th Artillery Battalion there first was in Varde from 1969 to 1974 and then again from 1987 to 1989.

 On 20 February 1974, the Artillery NCO School in Ringsted and Artillery School on Amager was merged into the new Army Firesupport School and collocated with Southern Jutland Artillery Regiment in Varde.

-On 1 November 2000 it was merged with Nørrerjyske Artilleriregiment to form Dronningens Artilleriregiment at the barracks in Varde.
+On 1 November 2000 it was merged with the North Jutland Artillery Regiment to form the Queen's Artillery Regiment at the barracks in Varde.